Zippy-boy/wire-pod/Installation.md

 2. You should end up at a screen with an "ACTIVATE" button.
 Click on it.
     -   If it loads for a little bit then shows back up again, click on it again
+    -   Activation will fail on a raspberry pi unless the hostname of your wire-pod server is changed to "escapepod".

 3. Enter the desired settings (can be changed later) then click "SAVE SETTINGS".